• Skip to primary navigation

 Base Mix for Oatmeal Energy Balls

-• 1 cup old fashioned oats (jumbo rolled oats)
+• 1 cup old fashioned rolled oats (jumbo rolled oats)

 • 2 tablespoons dark chocolate chips